Tech-Ife/Tech-Ife/README.md

 ---

 ##  About Me
-I’m a cybersecurity and GRC professional with expertise in risk management, compliance strategy, and security awareness.
+I’m a cybersecurity professional with expertise in risk management, compliance strategy, and security awareness.
 Passionate about making security clear and actionable for businesses, I help organizations align with ISO, NIST, and GDPR frameworks while integrating security into daily operations.

 ---